Railroad history of Portland, Maine: Brief history

 The Portland gauge railways north of Portland were converted to standard gauge in the 1870s.
-The line from the India Street station to Montreal remained independent as the Grand Trunk Railway while the remaining lines were consolidated as the Maine Central Railroad and came under the control of the Boston and Maine Railroad in 1884.
+The line from the India Street station to Montreal remained independent as the Grand Trunk Railway, while the remaining lines were consolidated as the Maine Central Railroad and came under the control of the Boston & Maine Railroad in 1884.
 Passenger service through Union Station emphasized connections to Boston until the New York, New Haven and Hartford Railroad introduced convenient long-distance train travel in 1913 with State of Maine overnight sleeping car service to Grand Central Terminal in New York City.

-The July 1916 Portland, Maine streetcar strike was won by the union workers.
+The July 1916 Portland streetcar strike was won by the union workers.

 Railroad stations of Portland

-Portland once boasted four passenger rail stations: Commercial Street and India Street (both on the waterfront), Preble Street on the north side, and Union Station to the west.
+Portland once boasted four passenger rail stations: the Boston & Maine Station ("directly opposite the Eastern & Maine Central Union Station of those days") on Commercial Street and Grand Trunk on the waterfront, Preble Street on the north side, and Union Station to the west.
 In the early days, trains from the south on the PS&P terminated at Commercial Street south of Union Street, while Grand Trunk trains from the north terminated on the waterfront at India Street.

 In 1873, when the B&M completed their line to Portland, their northern terminal (at 43°39′07″N 70°16′48″W) on Saint John Street was named Portland Union Station.
 With the growth of the B&M, the Commercial Street terminal lost its prominence in the 1870s, and was abandoned in 1894.
 The Preble Street terminal was constructed to serve the Portland & Rochester (P&R), which eventually became the Worcester, Nashua, and Portland division of the Boston & Maine.
 It was abandoned in 1900, after which P&R trains were routed to Union Station.
 By the time the Grand Trunk opened a new terminal on its India Street site in 1903, Portland was down to two passenger stations: the B&M/MEC Portland Union Station on Saint John's Street, reconstructed in 1888, and the Grand Trunk Terminal on the waterfront at India Street.

 The current Portland Transportation Center, serving Amtrak's Downeaster service, was constructed specifically for the Downeaster on the former Mountain Division of the Maine Central Railroad.